Skip to content

 • Cycle 20: Expert assessment, ambitious goals, efficient actions, excellent results

-The compound returns of iterative improvement are staggering.
+The compound returns are staggering.
 A 1% improvement per cycle, sustained over 70 cycles, produces a 2x overall improvement.
 Over 365 daily cycles (one year), it produces a 37x improvement.
 This is not motivational math — it is the mechanics of deliberate, feedback-driven practice applied consistently.

 Mihaly Csikszentmihalyi's research on flow — the state of complete absorption in a challenging task — identifies two preconditions: clear goals and immediate feedback.
 The Genius process provides both:

-• Clear goals come from the Current-to-Desired gap analysis
+• Clear goals come from your Current-to-Desired gap analysis

-• Immediate feedback comes from the Results measurement
+• Immediate feedback comes from your Results measurement

 Research published in Journal of Happiness Studies (2023) found that people who spend more time in flow states report 25% higher life satisfaction and 31% higher work engagement.
-The Genius process is designed to create the conditions for flow — not occasionally, but systematically.
+The Genius process creates the conditions for flow — not occasionally, but systematically.

 The Genius process is fractal — it applies at every scale: